-Fund of Funds: a single investment fund that invests in several underlying funds to achieve diversification of investments.
+Fund of Funds: A single investment fund that invests in several underlying funds to achieve diversification of investments.

-Fund Operating Expenses: The expenses associated with running or operating an investment fund, including the fund's investment management fee and other operational expenses incurred by the fund's investment manager, such as custodian, legal, and audit fees.
+Fund Operating Expenses: The expenses associated with running or operating an investment fund, including the fund's investment management fee and other operational expenses incurred by the fund's investment manager, such as custodian, legal, and audit fees and inclusive of fees paid to Mercer Investments LLC in providing investment consulting and discretionary investment services with respect to the Plan.